Castlevania II: Simon's Quest: In other media

 Upon its release, Simon's Quest was briefly the subject of controversy when it received strong publicity in the second issue of Nintendo Power.
 Its front page had a costumed model dressed as Simon Belmont, holding Dracula's severed head.
 This cover provoked many telephone complaints from parents of children who purchased the magazine, stating that it gave their children nightmares.
 Nintendo Power covered this in issue 50, citing this as its worst cover.
 Simon's Quest was referenced in a following issue in a Howard and Nester comic strip.

 Simon's Quest was followed by the release of merchandise.
 In 1988, Tiger Electronics released a handheld game and an LCD wristwatch based on Simon's Quest.
-Promotional collector's cards were also available exclusively in Japan.
+Promotional collector's cards were also available in Japan.
 In 2007, a figurine of Simon's appearance from Simon's Quest was included as a pre-order bonus for Castlevania: The Dracula X Chronicles.

 Worlds of Power, a 1990s series of books with stories based on Nintendo games, has a novel about Simon's Quest.
 It was written by Christopher Howell, and the series was produced by Seth Godin.
 It departs from the original plot and introduces characters not seen in the game, including junior high school student Timothy Bradley, a video gamer who crosses over into the world of Simon's Quest and assists Simon in looking for Dracula's body parts.